sanjaysingh101/MeasureIt/README.md

 # MeasureIt<br>
-What if we can view and play with our clicked pictures in augmented reality...<br>
 Introducing MeasureIt, An essential augmented reality app for quick and accurate measurements using your device.<br> With a simple point and drag, effortlessly measure objects in your surroundings.<br> Adjust the virtual tape measure for precise measurements, and capture dimensions with ease.
 Switch between centimeters and inches seamlessly. <br>